schalkje/d3_research/1_d3/63_lanes/readme.md

 # Lanes
-The lanes object shows a number of columns next to each other.
+The lanes object shows a number of lanes next to each other.

-## Dynamic lanes
-A combination of the lanes and the
+It will build on the columnsNode and laneNodes, where the children are dynamically distributed.